Taxi camera program is changing

 The program requirements for taxi cameras do not align with emerging technology and the direction that manufacturers are moving.
 Most new cameras are less expensive and mounted on a dash, rearview mirror, or windshield.
 They are not hard-wired into the vehicle.

-The Board recognizes concerns raised by industry that taxi camera requirements apply to certain taxis operating in specific areas of the province, and the Special Committee’s related concerns about equitable application of requirements to all passenger transportation vehicles.
+The Board recognizes concerns raised by industry that taxi camera requirements only applied to certain taxis operating in specific areas of the province, and the Special Committee’s related concerns about equitable application of requirements to all passenger transportation vehicles.

 Can I still use cameras in my vehicle?

+Yes.
 Licensees and operators who choose to use cameras must comply with applicable privacy legislation (Personal Information Protection Act) and associated requirements.
-As the use of cameras in all passenger transportation vehicles shifts to a voluntary approach, the Board is providing guidance for those who wish to use cameras in their vehicles.
-There is specific guidance pertaining to privacy and security as well as best practice information.
+As the use of cameras in all passenger transportation vehicles shifts to a voluntary approach, the Board has developed guidance on privacy and security best practices in consultation with the Office of the Information and Privacy Commissioner for B.C.
+(OIPC) for those who wish to use cameras in their vehicles.

 What happens next?